pupil-labs/pupil-docs/neon/neon-player/index.md

 - Check out exported data in the `exports` directory within your recording directory

 ::: info
-Neon Player will <strong>never</strong> remove or overwrite any of your raw data gathered during capture.
-All exports are isolated within a sub-directory named <code>exports</code>.
+Neon Player will **never** remove or overwrite any of your raw data gathered during capture, it will create a new folder `neon_player` which contains the Neon Player compatible files.
+All exports are isolated within a sub-directory named `exports`.
 Exports will never be overwritten.
 :::

 ## Plugins